First Nations People Community Survey

 We hope to understand more about Aboriginal and Torres Strait Islander peoples’ connections to culture, knowledge and experience of suicide, thoughts about mental health help-seeking, and access to general practice mental health care on the Sunshine Coast.

 To ensure this research directly benefits and meets the needs of the local community, the Alliance – First Nations Advisory Group co-designed this culturally-safe survey.
 The First Nations Advisory Group – who are traditional owners of the lands, Elders, people with lived experience of suicide, and community controlled organisations – provided a high level of input into the survey’s development.
 They will also review the survey results and provide input into how those results guide actions to reduce suicide and improve wellbeing among Aboriginal and Torres Strait Islander peoples on the Sunshine Coast.

 People who were eligible to take part in the study:

 - Aged 18 years of older

 - Identify as First Nations Australian (Aboriginal and/or Torres Strait Islander)

 - Sunshine Coast resident

-- You will be asked questions about your knowledge and experiences of suicide, attitudes to seeking help, access to mental health help and your connection to culture.
+- Participants were asked questions about their knowledge and experiences of suicide, attitudes to seeking help, access to mental health help and your connection to culture.

 This study will help us tailor Indigenous-specific mental health and suicide awareness campaigns and interventions to meet the needs of community.